KingJessie/Better_Nutrient/README.md

 ## Continued development

 For future development, our aim is to introduce a feature that provides users with healthy smoothie recipes to complement their healthy meal choices.
-Additionally, we will include a health and wellness blog to provide users with informative articles on healthy eating and wellness.
+Additionally, we will include a health and wellness blog to provide users with informative and educational articles on healthy eating and wellness.
 <br>